-The WRF repository is the store of code constituting the WRF modeling system and software infrastructure (code and meta-code, build scripts, testing mechanisms and datasets, documentation, etc.), maintained under a software management system (currently Subversion).
+The WRF code repository is the store of files making up the WRF model and software infrastructure (code and meta-code, build scripts, testing mechanisms and datasets, documentation, etc.) maintained under a version control system (currently Subversion).
 The repository is managed and maintained by the WRF Developers' Committee such that it always contains the most current, working, and theoretically-releasable revision of the WRF model, plus a fully-recoverable history of past revisions and developer notations.

 The Subversion directory structure contains the trunk, which is the repository itself; tags, which are a series of development snapshots of the trunk; plus a number of branches managed and maintained by individual or groups of developers independent of the trunk.
 As such, branches are neither under the control of, nor the responsibility of, the Developers' Committee, but are maintained under Subversion to provide revision control for the projects while they are being developed and to ease integration of new developments onto the trunk when they are ready.
-Every set of code modifications is assigned a tag, and each tag is named with a date stamp and a developer ID.
-The tags are links to particular versions of the WRF repository trunk.
+Each tag on the trunk is named with a date stamp and a developer ID, and every set of code modifications is assigned a tag.

-The physical location of the repository is NCAR, and the address of the repository is https://svn-wrf-model.cgd.ucar.edu.
-This site allows easy access to WRF developers outside the NCAR network firewall, while providing a secure environment for the source code.
+The current physical location of the repository is a server at NCAR, and the address of the repository is https://svn-wrf-model.cgd.ucar.edu.
+This site reflects a cost-effective method to provide easy access to WRF developers outside the NCAR network firewall, while providing a secure environment for the source code.

 Access to the Subversion repository is by agreement of the Developers' Committee.
 Write access to the repository is limited to the members of the Developers' Committee.
-Read-only access to the repository may be available upon request and upon DC approval, with the understanding that repository versions of the code are not releases and therefore are not supported.
+Read-only access to the repository is readily available upon request, with the understanding that repository versions of the code are not releases and therefore not supported.